rockysnow7/rockysnow7.github.io/posts/misc/epq.md

 Secondly, it can be seen that the difference in mean move time of 1 millisecond between alpha-beta and ProbCut results in a difference of 236 Elo rating points.
-This can be attributed to the extra games the alpha-beta pruned engine was able to play in the given 6 hours due to the faster move time.
-In contrast, the ProbCut pruned engine was not able to play as many games, and so it did not train as much, and this ultimately resulted in its lower Elo rating.
+This can be attributed to the extra games the alpha-beta pruned engine was able to play in the given 6 hours due to the faster move time, and therefore faster game time overall.
+In contrast, the ProbCut-pruned engine was not able to play as many games, and so it did not train as much, ultimately resulting in its lower Elo rating.

 The reason for the slower move time with ProbCut is related to its
 implementation: the statistical techniques used in ProbCut involve calculating the square root of a value, a relatively slow process for computers[^9].
 The time taken to calculate this square root outweighs any improvement ProbCut makes over alpha-beta, resulting in a slower mean move time.
+It is worth noting that the slow square root is not unique to my implementation, but rather is a problem in any implementation of ProbCut, due to the current limitations of computers and software.

 ### 7. Games

 Below are videos of games between me and each engine.
 I played as white in each game.

-The 1220-rated unpruned engine.
+The 1220-rated unpruned engine:

 ![Unpruned](epq-assets/game-unpruned.gif)

-The 1986-rated alpha-beta engine.
+The 1986-rated alpha-beta engine:

 ![Alpha-beta](epq-assets/game-ab.gif)

-The 1750-rated ProbCut engine.
+The 1750-rated ProbCut engine:

 ![ProbCut](epq-assets/game-probcut.gif)